-The University of Copenhagen Housing Foundation assists exchange students with housing upon acceptance to the university.
+The Housing Foundation Copenhagen assists exchange students with housing upon acceptance to the university.
 Please note that the university does not guarantee accommodation for exchange students.

 As a student you are responsible for covering the costs of housing on your own.

-You can find detailed information about accommodation at the University of Copenhagen Housing Foundation.
+You can find detailed information about accommodation at Housing Foundation Copenhagen.
 At the foundations website, you can also find valuable information on how to arrange private housing in Denmark.